vdemichev/DiaNN/README.md

 ### Tutorial

 This is a simple tutorial which covers the generation of a spectral library from DIA data and its use to analyse other DIA runs (using DIA-NN 1.6.0).
-The tutorial is only meant to illustrate how to use the GUI; for optimal performance, spectral libraries should be created from multiple gas-phase fractionation DIA runs.
+The tutorial is only meant to illustrate how to use the GUI; for the optimal performance, spectral libraries should be created from multiple gas-phase fractionation DIA runs.
 1. Place DIA-NN.exe (the GUI) and DiaNN.exe (the command line tool) in the same folder.
 2. Download "Fig2 HeLa-0-5h_MHRM_R01_T0.raw", "Fig2 HeLa-1h_MHRM_R01_T0.raw" and "uniprot_sprot_2014-12-11_HUMAN_ISOFORMS.fasta" from https://www.ebi.ac.uk/pride/archive/projects/PXD005573/files.
 3. (Optional) Download "ecolihumanyeast_concat_mayu_IRR_cons_openswath_64var_curated.csv" from https://www.ebi.ac.uk/pride/archive/projects/PXD002952/files.
 Rename the file extension to .tsv (as this is a tab-separated file).